-The First Merchants Corporation Defined Contribution Supplemental Executive Retirement Plan (the "SERP") is a nonqualified plan that provides additional retirement benefits to executives designated by the Compensation and Human Resources Committee whose benefits under the First Merchants Corporation Retirement and Income Savings Plan, a qualified Internal Revenue Code Section 401(k) defined contribution plan, (the "Section 401(k) Plan") are restricted due to the limit under Internal Revenue Code Section 401(a)(17) on the amount of compensation that can be considered for purposes of calculating pension benefits under a qualified plan.
-Mr. Rechin is the only NEO who the Committee has designated as a participant in the SERP.
-First Merchants annually credits a percentage of a participant's compensation (base salary plus non-equity incentive pay) for the plan year, as determined by the Committee, to a deferred benefit account established for the participant under the plan.
+The First Merchants Corporation Defined Contribution Supplemental Executive Retirement Plan (the "SERP") is a nonqualified plan that provides additional retirement benefits to executives designated by the Compensation and Human Resources Committee whose benefits under the First Merchants Corporation Retirement and Income Savings Plan, a qualified Internal Revenue Code Section 401(k) defined contribution plan, (the "Section 401(k) Plan") are restricted due to the limit under Internal Revenue Code Section 401(k) (17) on the amount of compensation that can be considered for purposes of calculating pension benefits under a qualified plan.
+Mr. Rechin is the only NEO who the Committee has percentage of a participant in the SERP.
+First Merchants annually credits a percentage of a participant is compensation (base salary plus non-equity incentive pay) for the plan year, as determined by the Committee, to a deferred benefit account established for the participant under the plan.
 No amount is credited to the participant's account under the SERP unless the participant has made sufficient contributions to the Section 401(k) Plan for the year to entitle the participant to the maximum matching employer contributions under the Section 401(k) Plan.
-Participants in the SERP are not permitted to make contributions to their accounts under the SERP.
+Participants in the SERP.
 Their interests vest under the plan upon the earliest of death, disability, involuntary termination except for cause, a change of control of First Merchants, or after 5 years of participation in the plan.
 Their account balances, including amounts credited to the accounts, adjusted for investment gain or loss, are payable in 36 monthly installments following death, disability or separation from service (the initial payments are delayed 6 months and made retroactively if made on account of separation from service).
 The SERP is unfunded and subject to forfeiture in the event of bankruptcy.
-First Merchants has established a "rabbi" trust, with the First Merchants Trust Company, National Association, a wholly-owned subsidiary of First Merchants, as the trustee.
-First Merchants makes annual contributions to the trust to help pay its liabilities under the SERP.
-While participants may request that these contributions be invested in accordance with investment options made available by First Merchants, First Merchants is under no obligation to comply with such requests.
-The accounts' actual investment returns may differ from the returns on the investments requested by the participants.
-Participants may request changes in the investment options daily, by submitting written investment allocation requests to the trustee.
+First Merchants has established a "rabbi" trust, with the First Merchants as the trust to help pay its liabilities under the SERP.
+While participants may request that these